Tayl-r/MagMutual/README.md

 # MagMutual

-This is the link to the JSON server used to have the codes run.
-I have implemented it in 2 different ways separated by each "Main" files.
+This is the link to the JSON server used to have the code run.
-Main2.java displays the information onto a simple GUI.

 https://github.com/typicode/json-server